phpMussel/phpMussel/_docs/readme.EN.txt

      systems and CMS, but intentionally isn't necessarily comprehensive.
    "general_commands"
    - Search content of files for general commands such as eval(), exec() and include()?
 0 - No (do not check) [Default], 1 - Yes (check).
+Disable this option if you intend to upload any of the following to your system or CMS via your browser: php, JavaScript, HTML, python, perl files and etcetera.
-     Turn this option off if you intend to upload any of the following to your system or CMS via your browser: php, JavaScript, HTML, python, perl files and etcetera.
-Turn this option on if you do not have any additional protections on your system and do not intend to upload such files.
+     Enable this option if you do not have any additional protections on your system and do not intend to upload such files.
 If you use additional security in conjunction with phpMussel such as ZB Block, there is no need to turn this option on, because most of what phpMussel will look for (in the context of this option) are duplications of protections that are already provided.
    "block_control_characters"
    - Block any files containing any control characters (other than newlines)?
      ([\x00-\x08\x0b\x0c\x0e\x1f\x7f]) If you are -only- uploading plain-text,